KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 **Anonymous forms** are a great way of **allowing people outside of your organisation** to interact with your processes.
 It could be something as simple as a feedback form or a GDPR data request but as we all know a contact form never ends with the contact submission.
 There is always a process or a series of steps behind each public/anonymous form that might culminate with an actionable result back to the person that started the submission, or person assigned to manage the form.

-Anonymous forms can be embedded in iframes and safely displayed within other web-based applications.
+Anonymous forms can be embedded using iframes or inline frames, a HTML tag that allows for external document nesting and safe displaying within other web-based applications.
 In Kianda there are effectively two types of anonymous forms:

 - [New process instance anonymous form URL](#new-process-instance-anonymous-form-url)
 - [Existing process anonymous form URL](#existing-instance-anonymous-form-url)